-Whether you're crafting a report for stakeholders or refining your own SEO approach, understanding the right metrics to track is essential.
+Whether you're building reports for stakeholders or fine-tuning your own SEO strategy, focusing on the right metrics is key to making smarter, data-driven decisions.

 To help you out, we've distilled insights from top global SEO leaders to pinpoint the most important metrics to monitor for enterprise SEO and organized them into 5 main categories: